AriFordsham/GHCWiki/new-axioms.md

 ## Limitations

 The implementation described above does not address all desired use cases.
 In particular, it does not work with associated types at all.
 (Using something like `type where` in a class definition is a parse error.)
 There's no set reason the approach couldn't be expanded to work with associated types, but it is not done yet.
 In particular, the FC extension will handle intra-module overlapping associated types without a change.
+The biggest reason not to add associated types into the mix is that it will be a confusing feature.
+Overlap among class instances is directed by specificity; overlap among family instances is ordered by the programmer.
+Users would likely expect the two to coincide, but they don't and can't, as it would not be type safe:

 It seems that inter-module overlapping non-coincident associated types are a Bad Idea, but please add comments if you think otherwise and/or need such a feature.
 Why is it a Bad Idea?
 Because it would violate type safety: different modules with different visible instances could simplify type family applications to different ground types, perhaps concluding `True ~ False`, and the world would immediately cease to exist.